agoodloe/LDunnDistributedTM/ContinuousConsistency.md

 transient drops in network connectivity, are virtually guaranteed to occur in the environments under consideration.
-The CAP theorem therefore implies that we cannot use strong consistency to enforce safety without sacrificing system liveness, or the speed with which it responds to user requests.
+The CAP theorem therefore implies that we cannot use strong consistency to enforce safety without sacrificing system performance, meaning the system's ability to respond to clients' requests in a reasonable amount of time.

 On the other hand, weak consistency models such as *causal* and *eventual* consistency can be provided by real-world systems.
 However,